COGS18/COGS18.github.io/assets/intro/syllabus.md

 ### Coding labs (15\%)

 Discussion section will be used as a coding lab.
 As such, you will be provided with specific tutorials or activities each week that are focused on preparing you for the assignments and projects.
 Across the quarter there will be 8 coding labs.
 If you attend at least 6 of these, you will receive full credit for coding labs.
 For each lab under 6 that you attend, 5\% credit will be deducted.
-(For example, if you attend 5 of 8 coding labs, you?ll earn 10\% of the possible credit.
+(For example, if you attend 5 of 8 coding labs, you'll earn 10\% of the possible credit.
 If you attend 4, 5\%.
 If you attend 3 or fewer, you will not receive coding lab credit.)
 Note that to receive credit for a coding lab, you have to actually attend a section.
 These cannot be completed outside of section time.

 You should be signed up for a section for which you can attend.
-However, if you are unable to attend the section for which you are signed up, you are free to attend a different section any given week than the one in which you?re assigned.
+However, if you are unable to attend the section for which you are signed up, you are free to attend a different section any given week than the one in which you're assigned.
 You will receive attendance credit regardless of which section you attend.
 Note that this policy could change if too many people are attending one section each week.
 We intentionally have section capped at 35 people so that students can get help from their TAs and IAs.

 ### Assignments (30\%)